allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 The WebApp (UI) presents your dataset version structure in [simple view](#simple-view) or [advanced view](#advanced-view), depending on the structure implemented.

 Use the search bar to find specific versions.
 You can query by version name or version description.
 The search returns all versions that match the query.

-If a version matching the query is a child or snapshot version, its parent versions also appear in the results in a muted color.
+In advanced view, parent versions that do not match the query where a child version does appear in a muted color.

 ![Dataset version search](../../img/hyperdatasets/hyperdataset_search_2.png)